Racist Tiktok rant: Man abused in 'desicable' video comes forward - NZ Herald

-A second person has come forward with information about a man videoed making "despicable" racist comments online. racist rant called out in a viral TikTok post as police enquiries continue.
+A second person has come forward with information about a man videoed making "despicable" racist comments in a viral TikTok post.

-Christchurch resident Cheney Gian Poole said the rant - which went viral on Tiktok - was directed at him and he today handed three minutes of video to police to assist their investigation.
+Christchurch resident Cheney Gian Poole said the rant was directed at him and he today handed three minutes of video evidence to police to assist their investigation.

 A TikTok post showing excerpts of a young man in a cap and black T-shirt claiming white superiority was a "given" and performing the Nazi salute emerged over the weekend.